CMCD1996/Portfolio/goals.md

 This pages details my professional, academic and personal goals.

-## Requirements for a job
+## Career/Job Requirements
+* Great personal and professional development opportunities
-* Combination of technical and commercial applications
+* A combination of technical and commercial practices/applications
-* Ideally a role that combines finance, business and technology
+* A combination of finance, business and technology
-* Challenging work
+* Very challenging work with the option to tackle complex problems
-* Work with subject matter experts,
+* Work with subject matter experts/very intelligent people

+## Undergraduate Requirements

 :------------------------------------------------:|:-----------------------------------------------------------------------------:
 ![Engineering Science 1](/assets/images/Code.jpeg)| This is a comment to accompany the image.
 Lets test how Lets test howLets test howLets test howLets test howLets test howLets test howLets test howLets test howLets test howLets test how